-Inflation has been on a general upwards trajectory over the last few months - even this latest dip is only marginal, and certainly won't bring much benefit to savers.
+Inflation has been on a general upwards trajectory over the last few months, and it's expected to rise even faster over the next year.
 This, combined with record low savings rates, means it's becoming more difficult to find an account that will give a measurable return, so don't leave it to chance!

 It's vital to make sure you're getting the best deal possible.
 ISAs continue to offer one of the best ways to secure those inflation-beating returns, despite the Personal Savings Allowance (PSA) being in force (which allows up to £1,000 in interest to be earned tax-free each year regardless of where your savings are held).

-However, it's definitely still worth investing in an ISA: your pot will remain tax-efficient no matter what happens to savings rates or PSA rules in future, and if you build up a healthy pot and earn more than £1,000 in interest, it becomes even more beneficial.
+Even so, it's still worth investing in an ISA: your pot will remain tax-efficient no matter what happens to savings rates or PSA rules in future, and if you build up a healthy pot and earn more than £1,000 in interest, it becomes even more beneficial.

 So, with that in mind, we've compiled a list of the top six inflation-beating fixed rate cash ISAs currently available.
 We've focused on longer-term accounts of at least three years as these are the ones that will offer the best returns on your money - you'll have to lock your cash away, but the returns could be worth it!

-Taking the top spot is this five-year deal from Metro Bank, paying 1.50% yearly from a minimum investment of just £1.
+Securing a top three spot is this five-year deal from Metro Bank, paying 1.50% yearly from a minimum investment of £1.
 Transfers in are accepted for a limited period, but further additions and withdrawals are not.
-However, earlier access to funds is possible, subject to closure of the account and 180 days' loss of interest, which is actually a fairly low penalty when compared with others in this sector.
+However, earlier access to funds is possible, subject to closure of the account and 180 days' loss of interest.